What is Development Finance?

 Breaking Down Development Finance

 The easiest way to understand the depth and breadth of development finance is to compartmentalize tools into basic categories.
 We call this the “development finance spectrum.”
-The development finance spectrum is a simple way of understanding the roll that specific tools play in our marketplace and is graphically depicted below:
+The development finance spectrum is a simple way of understanding the role that specific tools play in our marketplace and is graphically depicted below:

 What are we looking at in this graphic?
 The dark columns represent, generally speaking, the spectrum of projects that the development finance industry is seeking to finance.
 They are fairly self-explanatory but require a small amount of detail.